-The Group's administrative and general expenses for FY2023 amounted to approximately HK\$58.5 million, representing a decrease of approximately HK\$44.8 million or 43.3% compared to FY2022 (2022: approximately HK\$103.3 million).
-Such decrease was mainly attributed by (i) the decrease in impairment loss of intangible asset by approximately HK\$41.9 million, (ii) the decrease in amortisation of intangible asset by approximately HK\$3.2 million; (iii) the decrease in staff cost by approximately HK\$4.5 million mainly due to more efficient in utilisation of staff cost by project during FY2023, but partially offset by (iv) the increase in depreciation expenses by approximately HK\$1.3 million mainly due to the accelerated depreciation recorded in the PRC's office, and (v) the increase in provision of compensation expenses by approximately HK\$2.8 million due to the early termination of PRC's office.
+The Group's administrative and general expenses for FY2024 amounted to approximately HK\$56.4 million, representing a decrease of approximately HK\$2.1 million or 3.6% compared to FY2023 (2023: approximately HK\$58.5 million).
+Such decrease was mainly attributed by (i) the decrease in depreciation expenses by approximately HK\$5.1 million, and (ii) the decrease in provision of compensation expenses by approximately HK\$2.8 million which was made in FY2023 but partially offset by (iii) the increase in staff cost by approximately HK\$6.3 million due to the increase in number of staff and salary increment.